CrocoFactory/sensei/docs/learn/http_requests.md

 Closing the `httpx.Client` is crucial for proper resource management.
 When you create a client instance, it opens a connection pool to the specified server(s).
 If you don't close the client after use, it can lead to several issues:

 - **Resource Leakage**: Open connections may linger indefinitely, consuming system resources and leading to potential memory exhaustion or application slowdowns.
-- **Socket Limits**: Operating systems impose limits on the number of open sockets.
-Not closing clients can result in hitting these limits, causing errors when trying to make new connections.
 - **Graceful Shutdown**: Closing the client ensures that any pending requests complete correctly and that resources associated with the client are released.

 To ensure the client is closed properly, you can use it within a `with` statement, which automatically closes the client when the block is exited: